 The John Tyndall Award is presented annually to a single individual who has made outstanding contributions in any area of optical-fiber technology, including optical fibers themselves, the optical components used in fiber systems, as well as transmission systems and networks using fibers.
 The contributions which the award recognizes should have met the test of time and should have been of proven benefit to science, technology, or society.
 The contributions may be experimental or theoretical.

 First presented in 1987, this award is jointly sponsored by the IEEE Photonics Society and The Optical Society (OSA).
 The award is endowed by Corning, Inc., and consists of a specially commissioned crystal sculpture, a scroll, and an honorarium.
 The presentation is made the following year at the Optical Fiber Communication Conference (OFC).

-All submissions should be sent to IEEE Photonics Society.
+All submissions should be sent to the IEEE Photonics Society.